flan/sillytavern.diy/guides/api_model_specific/model_whatsits.md

 Have you ever heard an old MP3 file and wondered why cymbals sound like distorted waterfalls?
 Or watched a low-bitrate movie a friend obtained through less-than-legal means?
 If so, great, you've experienced lossy compression.
 If not, uh, just try to think of how if you round a number up or down, you throw away the decimal part in exchange for "good enough" simplicity.

-Quantisation is similar to that: it is a form of lossy compression, where some precision is lost, but you can still recognise and mostly appreciate the thing you're listening to.
+Quantisation is similar to that: it is a form of lossy compression, where some precision is lost, but you can still recognise and mostly appreciate the thing you're observing.
 You're not going to mistake the number `6` for a `5` or `7`, but it's no longer `6.251614789`, and that makes you as sad as it makes me.

 For simplicity, we're going to ignore floating-point numbers since the basic concept is the same, though the math itself differs.
 (If you care about the distinction, you already know enough to skip this part)